miracle2k/android2po/README.rst

     $ a2po init

 This will ignore any languages for which a ``.po`` file already exists.
-You can use the ``--overwrite`` flag to force an initial export of the XML files of all existing languages:

-    $ a2po export --overwrite

 For testing purposes, you may want to immediately import the generated files back in, to compare with what you originally had, and make sure